junglok/tem-docs/docs/transfer/globus.md

 ./globusconnectpersonal
 ```

-The first run walks you through setup (GUI or text prompts depending on environment).
+The first run walks you through setup (GUI or text prompts, depending on your environment).

-Later, you can start it in the background:
+Later, start it in the background with:

 ```bash
 ./globusconnectpersonal -start &